 Establish the buffer zone with the existing village, develop the primary infrastructure for the Village Centre Hamlet and Hamlets 2 through 5 South of Montefiore Parkway.
 The APZ will be established to protect the site and the bush corridors and major master community green spaces will be established.
-The Coastal Walk and other walking trails will also be included.
+The Coastal Walk and other walking trails within the development area will also be included.
 Significant areas of existing landscape to remain will be rehabilitated as appropriate.

-Stage 2 - Village Centre Hamlet and Hamlet 2
+Stage 2 - Hamlet 2